anatoly-turcan/selvoc/README.md

 - **WebSocket Gateway**: Implement a dedicated service for real-time features using Socket.IO and RabbitMQ.
 - **Additional Microservices**: Expand functionality (e.g., vocabulary management, learning modules).
 - **LLM Integration**: Incorporate a large language model for contextual explanations.
-- **CI/CD Pipeline**: Fully automate builds, tests, and deployments.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.